Getting involved with Street Football Wales

 Dai is moving forward in all areas of life with confidence and a renewed sense of optimism for his future.
 He has re-connected with his daughter and has a new baby granddaughter who he cherishes.

 Cerah, Welsh Warriors 2017

-Cerah is an 18 year old young woman who was living in a hostel for young homeless people when she was selected to represent Wales at the Homeless World Cup in Oslo, Norway 2017.
+Cerah is an 18-year-old young woman who was living in a hostel for young homeless people when she was selected to represent Wales at the Homeless World Cup in Oslo, Norway in 2017.
 Relationships within her family had broken down and Cerah was very defensive and cynical of everyone and everything.

 Even after arriving in Oslo, it wasn’t long before Cerah was insisting that she had to go home.
 However, with each day that passed, Cerah opened up a little more and she was free to be herself.
 She was dancing and singing and allowing the support staff to look after her.
 Cerah was also experiencing life without weed for the first time in several years.

-The stand out moment, however, was following a confrontation between the Warriors and another team.
-Cerah and a player from the other team were antagonising one another and had the situation been playing out in their every day lives at home, it’s likely that it might have ended in violence.
-However, the following day Cerah took great pride in coming to tell us that she had approached the other player and apologised to her and that they had shaken hands and made friends.
+The standout moment, however, was following a confrontation between the Warriors and another team.
+Cerah and a player from the other team were antagonizing one another and had the situation been playing out in their every day lives at home, it’s likely that it might have ended in violence.
+However, the following day Cerah took great pride in coming to tell us that she had approached the other player and apologized to her and that they had shaken hands and made friends.

 Cerah has since spoken a lot about how amazing the experience was and how SFW have shown more belief in her than anyone ever has in her life.

-On her return from the tournament Cerah attended our Homecoming event and was presented with the SFW Ignite Award as someone who we had seen an authentic, genuine shift take place – a spark of change that we know will become much much more.
+On her return from the tournament, Cerah attended our Homecoming event and was presented with the SFW Ignite Award as someone who we had seen an authentic, genuine shift takes place – a spark of change that we know will become much much more.

 Cerah has also been pro-active in making a change in her life and has since moved out of the hostel she was living in and is now living independently.